rockettheme/docs/Docs/joomla/templates/radiance/demo_module_4.md

 ---
-title: Radiance: Recreating the Demo - Color Chooser Controls
+title: Radiance: Recreating the Demo - Contact Us
 description: Your Guide to Recreating Elements of the Radiance Template for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/Radiance:Radiance
+breadcrumb: /joomla:Joomla/!templates:Templates/radiance:Radiance

 ---

-Color Chooser Controls
+Contact Us
 -----

 ![][demo]